 How Long Do You Have to File a Bicycle Accident Injury Claim?

 With bike accident injury lawsuits, there is no reason to wait to take action.
 These claims must always be thoroughly investigated.
-To make sure that your claim is filed properly and that you can get access to all relevant evidence, you should consult with experienced Marin County bike accident lawyers immediately after your crash.
+To make sure that your claim is filed properly and that you can get access to all relevant evidence, you should consult with experienced San Francisco bike accident lawyers immediately after your crash.

 What Compensation is Available for Bike Accident Victims?

 Unfortunately, when a bicycle accident occurs, the injured cyclist may sustain truly catastrophic injuries.
 Under California state law, injured cyclists are entitled to recover financial compensation for the full value of their losses.
 In most cases, bike accident claims are defended by big insurance providers, and these companies work aggressively to limit settlement payouts, at times even denying valid claims outright.
 At Wakeford Gelini, our San Francisco bicycle collision lawyers have the skills and legal experience needed to help victims maximize their recovery.
 You may be entitled to financial relief for: